AscendingPassage.com HOME PAGE.

 See a list of chapters.

-The Apis (Hapis, Hape or Hapi-ankh) cult worshiped a sacred black bull that was chosen by a series of markings on its hide.
-The Apis is known from the second dynasty and may be linked to the beginnings of the age of Taurus before 4000 BC.
-Yet the worship of the sacred bull did not end until Christian times, a clear case of a sect outliving its era.
+The Apis (Hapis, Hape or Hapi-ankh) cult worshiped a sacred black bull that was identified by particular markings on its hide.
+The Apis is known from the second dynasty and may be linked to the beginnings of the age of Taurus, before 4000 BC.
+Yet the worship of the sacred bull did not end with the advent of the age of Aries (Amun) around 2000 BC, indeed the cult was popular until Christian times, a case of a sect outliving its era.

 Apis was bringer of life force and fertility.
-At the age of 28 the Apis was killed and a sucessor sought.
-The body of the slain bull was buried, in late times in extensive tunnels near Saqqara that are now called the "Serapeum" from the Greek version of the god: Serapis.
+At the age of 28 the Apis was killed and a successor sought.
+The body of the slain bull was buried in extensive tunnels near Saqqara that are now called the "Serapeum" from the Greek version of the god: Serapis (Osirus-Apis).
+Additional burials are at Alexandria and elsewhere.

 Procession of the Apis Bull